On Goren-Oort stratification for quaternionic Shimura varieties: Introduction

 We thank Ahmed Abbes, Matthew Emerton, and David Helm for useful discussions.
 We started working on this project when we were attending a workshop held at the Institute of Advance Study at Hongkong University of Science and Technology in December 2011.
 The hospitality of the institution and the well-organization provided us a great environment for brainstorming ideas.
 We especially thank the organizers Jianshu Li and Shou-wu Zhang, as well as the staff at IAS of HKUST.
 We also thank Fields Institute and the Morningside Center; the authors discussed the project while both attending conferences at these two institutes.
-The second author is partially supported by a grant from the Simons Foundation \#278433.